smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 5. The SigV4 signing middleware signs the request by adding HTTP headers to it.
 6. The dispatcher makes the actual HTTP request and returns the response all the way back up the Tower.

-Pre-signing will take advantage of a lot of these same steps, but will cut out the `Operation` and replace the dispatcher with a pre-signed URL generator:
+Presigning will take advantage of a lot of these same steps, but will cut out the `Operation` and replace the dispatcher with a presigned URL generator:
 1. The customer creates a new fluent builder by calling `client.operation_name()`, fills in inputs, and then calls `presigned()`.
 2. `presigned()`:
    1. Builds the final input struct, and then calls a new `make_request()` method with the stored config.